 To book installation or wallpaper removal services, please visit our sister company Expert Painters

 Concerning wall decor, nothing is more polarizing than wallpaper.
 Because of its dramatic effect, wallpaper can make a powerful design statement, but it can also make a room looked dated.
-The problem lays in the fact that choosing a wallpaper design is a very personal decision which means it’s aimed to please the chooser and people that think or feel alike in a particular period of their life.
-For the same reason, unless we are talking about an 18th-century castle, wallpaper has a very short expiration date compared to paint or other finishes.
+The problem lies in the fact that choosing a wallpaper design is a very personal decision, which means it’s aimed to please the chooser and people that think or feel alike in a particular period of their life.
+For the same reason, unless we are talking about an 18th-century castle, wallpaper has a concise expiration date compared to paint or other finishes.

 wallpapers we want to take down (immediately!)